New York is the latest state to issue a ban on Delta-8 THC. The ban is effective as of July 19th, 2021.

 As a mildly intoxicating tetrahydrocannabinol derived from hemp, D8 should be regulated differently.
 The initial thought around hemp’s approval was that it’s a safe, non-intoxicating plant with plenty of benefits.
 The popularity of D8 is kind of bringing its nourishing-only status into question.
 Products containing D8 haven’t received pre-market approval from the FDA.

-Yes, D8 is still legal to buy in New York.
-Unlike other states, the Empire State hasn’t banned the use and possession of D8 THC.
+No, D8 is illegal to buy in New York. ahe Empire State has banned the use and possession of D8 THC.

 No, 14 states have banned the cannabinoid, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Kentucky, Rhode Island, Utah, Vermont, and Washington.